FDA Validation Requirements for Medical Devices...FDA Validation Requirements for Medical Devices

 “When changes or process deviations occur, the manufacturer shall review and evaluate the process and perform revalidation where appropriate.”

 Once a process has been validated and the controls established as a result of the validation have been defined, implemented and are effective, the manufacturer of the medical device must revisit the original validation where any product or process changes are to be implemented.
-Revalidation may not be necessary for all change (for example changing the colour of a medical device may not require revalidation), however, the manufacturer needs to assess if the original validation and original validation controls could be compromised by the planned product or process change and determine if a new validation is necessary.
+Revalidation may not be necessary for all change (for example changing the color of a medical device may not require revalidation), however, the manufacturer needs to assess if the original validation and original validation controls could be compromised by the planned product or process change and determine if a new validation is necessary.
 When a revalidation is necessary, then this needs to be completed in advance of any change being implemented.

 Examples of when products or processes should be validated are: